From Writing to Speaking: Enhancing Conversation

 In the natural process of learning a language, speaking usually precedes writing.
-Furthermore, speaking and listening are often considered to be quite distinct from writing and reading.
-It may be surprising, therefore, to consider an instructional progression from writing to speaking.
+Furthermore, speaking and listening are often quite distinct from writing and reading.
+Therefore, it may be surprising to consider an instructional progression from writing to speaking.

-In order to become a better speaker of a foreign language (or even one’s own native language), one must practice speaking it.
+To become a better speaker of a foreign language (or even one’s own native language), one must practice speaking it.
 ‘The more you speak, the better a speaker you become’ is true, but it is a limited approach to teaching conversation in English.
-We all know people who talk a lot and don’t really communicate very much.
-What is often overlooked in discussions of teaching foreign languages is that the quality of the message plays an important but often neglected part in the process of language acquisition.
+We all know people who talk a lot and don’t communicate very much.
+What is often overlooked in discussions of teaching foreign languages is that the quality of the message plays an important but often neglected part in language acquisition.

-We would like to propose that it is just as important in teaching a foreign language to emphasize the quality of the message as it is the fluency of the message.
-By quality we do not refer to the grammatical correctness of the message but to its meaning.
-We hold that the transmission of the content of the message is of greatest importance in the communication process.
+We propose that it is just as important in teaching a foreign language to emphasize the quality of the message as it is the fluency of the message.
+By quality, we do not refer to the grammatical correctness of the message but to its meaning.
+We hold that the transmission of the content of the message is of the greatest importance in the communication process.

 Those who have not acquired a second language may note that we unconsciously use the strategy of sacrificing the message even in our native language.
-We find ourselves making compromises at times by articulating a somewhat simplified version of our intended message and presenting it as though it were the message itself.
-Of course, if we never sent these ‘compromised’ messages, conversations would not take place.
+At times, we find ourselves making compromises by articulating a somewhat simplified version of our intended message and presenting it as though it were the message itself.
+Of course, if we never sent these ‘compromised’ messages, conversations would not occur.
 Most conversational contexts demand an immediate adequate reply.
 The problem is that many of us begin to accept our ‘compromises’ as our actual intended messages.
-We allow ourselves these weak, poorly articulated messages particularly in the second and third languages that we speak.
-Often we even congratulate ourselves for being able to compose any kind of message at all.
+We allow ourselves these weak, poorly articulated messages, particularly in the second and third languages that we speak.
+Often we even congratulate ourselves for composing any kind of message at all.

 As ‘compromised’ messages in a target language become habitual, we grow accustomed to a lower quality of communication than we are actually capable of.

 We get by, but we live with the vague awareness that what we say does not really represent what we mean and who we are.
-How is it possible to avoid this lapse into ‘compromised’ messages and instead stress the quality of the message in teaching conversation in English?
+So how is it possible to avoid this lapse into ‘compromised’ messages and instead stress the quality of the message in teaching conversation in English?
 First of all, the importance of quality communication needs to be recognized.
-We think of ‘quality communication’ as the transmission of important, stimulating ideas and concepts in precise and powerful language.
+We think of ‘quality communication’ as transmitting important, stimulating ideas and concepts in precise and powerful language.

 Writing to Improve Speaking

 Writing, we have found, can play a determining role in the advanced student’s progress toward learning quality conversation.
 The act of writing is necessary at this stage to improve speaking.
-Writing can temporarily ‘freeze’ the message during the process of its transmission so that the writer is able to refine it and ‘sculpt’ it until it reflects the intended meaning of the writer with a degree of precision far greater than that of the initial, more spontaneous utterance.
+Writing can temporarily ‘freeze’ the message during its transmission so that the writer can refine it and ‘sculpt’ it until it reflects the writer’s intended meaning with a degree of precision far greater than that of the initial, more spontaneous utterance.
 In fact, most writers are aware that they often ‘discover’ the intended meanings of their discourse in the process of composing.
-The ‘refining’ and ‘sculpting’ are an exploration that leads to meaning.
+The ‘refining’ and ‘sculpting’ exploration leads to meaning.
 The writing and the discovery of the meanings to be communicated occur simultaneously.

-Speaking, in contrast to writing, does not promote the same kind of exploration, discovery, and precise articulation that writing does for a number of reasons.
+In contrast to writing, speaking does not promote the same kind of exploration, discovery, and precise articulation as writing does for several reasons.
 Often, the social context of a conversation works against quality communication.
-The focus of a conversation frequently shifts so there is little chance of exploring ideas in any depth or with any degree of precision.
-Often speakers in conversation feel that it is more important to convey an impression of confidence and self-assurance than to express important thoughts in their complexity with grace and precision.
+The focus of a conversation frequently shifts, so there is little chance of exploring ideas in any depth or with any degree of precision.
+Often speakers in the conversation feel that it is more important to convey an impression of confidence and self-assurance than to express important thoughts in their complexity with grace and precision.

 Quality conversation is an art, one that can be learned through writing.
-Of the various modes of discourse, we find that narration and argumentation can be most helpful to the student who wants to improve the quality of her or his conversation.
+Of the various modes of discourse, we find that narration and argumentation can be most helpful to students who want to improve their conversation quality.
 Everyone has stories to tell, opinions to share, and comments about life to make, but few people actually take the time or have the occasion to articulate their ideas effectively.
 We have several successful methods of presenting the students with occasions to express their views in depth and detail.
-On your way to obtaining your TEFL certificate, these methods will become part of your routine, so that you can offer English classes of ever-increasing quality.
+On your way to obtaining your TEFL certificate, these methods will become part of your routine so that you can offer English classes of ever-increasing quality.